Harpoot: History

 In 1834, however, the governors of the Sanjak of Harput moved their residence to the town of Mezre, on the plain to the northeast, and some of Harput's population moved with them.
 In 1838 a barracks was built in Mezre as a local base against Muhammad Ali of Egypt.
 In 1879, Mezre was built up into a large city named Mamuret el-Aziz, which became modern Elazığ.

 Various estimates exist for the population and ethnic makeup of Harput in the 19th century: 3000 Armenian and Turkish households at the beginning of the 19th century, 25,000 inhabitants (of which 15,400 were Armenian) in 1830–1850 and around 20,000 in 1892.
 Another estimate places the town's population at the beginning of the 20th century at 12,200 (6,080 Armenians and 6,120 non-Armenians).
 Raymond Kévorkian gives the combined Armenian population of Harput and 56 other nearby localities (the Harput kaza) on the eve of World War I as 39,788 and the Armenian population of the entire Harput Vilayet as 124,289.

 In the second half of the 19th century, there were six Armenian churches in Harput.
 Five of them were Armenian Apostolic and one was Protestant.
 Protestant missionary activity in Harput and the surrounding area began in 1855.
+Harpoot Female Seminary was established in 1858.
 An American missionary school was established near the citadel, providing an education mainly for Armenians.
 The missionary-run Euphrates College was the only high school in the town.
 There was also a French missionary school.
 The town's Armenians had their own educational centers as well, consisting of five church schools and the Smpadian coeducational academy.
 Harput's community of Syriac Christians had their own quarter and numbered around 800 people, according to one estimate.
 The Syriacs spoke Armenian as their first language and had close ties with the Armenian community.
 There was at least one school in the Syriac quarter, and a separate Syriac girls' school was founded in 1909.

 American missionary Rev. Dr. Herman N. Barnum gave the following description of Harput in 1892:

-Emigration of Armenians and Syriacs from Harput had already began in the 1850s, the main destinations being other cities of the Ottoman Empire, the United States and the Caucasus.
+Emigration of Armenians and Syriacs from Harput had already begun in the 1850s, the main destinations being other cities of the Ottoman Empire, the United States and the Caucasus.
 Harput was affected by the Hamidian massacres in the 1890s.
 The Turkish attackers looted and damaged the Armenian neighborhoods of the town, killing 700 Armenians and forcibly Islamizing 200 Armenian families, according to one estimate.

 Harput was located in a remote and isolated region of the Ottoman Empire, and consequently few outsiders visited it.
 Around 1910, the travel time from Constantinople (now Istanbul) to Harput was about three days by train and then 18 days on horseback.